This post may contain affiliate links to products I've tried, love and recommend.

 This is the last tip to burn fat during pregnancy.
 Water is going to help you swell less, feel more full, and avoid headaches.
 It will also help heal your muscles after weight lifting.
 I keep a 24oz reusable Starbucks cup with me at all times, and do various versions of ice water plain, with a little lemon and sometimes with grapefruit or cucumber.
 Depending on what I have, but the little bit of taste changes it up.
 It’s hot here in South Florida, so keeping ice water on hand at all times is really important.

-I highly suggest my free, two week clean eating program for pregnant mamas to jump start you on new habits.
+I highly suggest my free, high-protein meal plean to help you get started.
+It is a clean, nutrient dense plan with some delicious recipes for you.
 With this, you can have some guidance on what to eat, and some recipes to help you know what to make!
 Your first step is to clean up your nutrition while pregnant.
 This often times slows weight gain naturally, because healthier foods are lower calories.
 Healthy foods are high in fiber and protein, which makes you feel much more satiated on lower calories.

 I also go over all the calorie recommendations for pregnant mamas.
 I learned all about this in my certification course to become a Pre/Post Natal Exercise Specialist, and there are specific calorie points you can start with when deciding how much to eat.
 I highly recommend writing down everything you eat for three days, with no attempt to eat more or less.
 Then total the average calories per day, and reduce by a few hundred each day.
 That will give you a benchmark.
 I go into more details on burning fat while pregnant with exactly how much you should gain or not gain when starting pregnancy heavier, the calories you can start at, and recipes for comfort foods to keep you on track!